luau-lang/luau/rfcs/function-bit32-clz-ctz.md

 can be more immediately useful since the bit position is usually more important than the number of bits.
 However, the bit position is undefined when the input number is zero, returning a sentinel such as -1 seems non-idiomatic, and returning `nil` seems awkward for calling code.
 Counting functions don't have this problem.

+An early version of this proposal suggested `clz`/`ctz` (leading/trailing) as names; however, using a full verb is more consistent with other operations like shift/rotate, and left/right may be easier to understand intuitively compared to leading/trailing. left/right are used by C++20.

-Of the two functions, `clz` is vastly more useful than `ctz`; we could implement just `clz`, but having both is nice for symmetry.
+Of the two functions, `countlz` is vastly more useful than `countrz`; we could implement just `countlz`, but having both is nice for symmetry.